Hoeffding-Type Concentration Bounds for Exchangeable Random Variables: Related Work

+In addition to the theoretical interest, our findings are applicable across a broad range of problems in Statistics, including conformal prediction \cite{vovk2005algorithmic,lei2018distribution,angelopoulos2023conformal,caprio2026categorytheoreticanalysisconformalprediction} and inference in regression \cite{candes2018panning,lei2021assumption}.
+We note in passing that finite exchangeability ---a weaker assumption than infinite exchangeability--- appears in several modern statistical applications, such as permutation testing \cite{hemerik2018exact,ramdas2023permutation}.
+With a suitable adaptation based on a finite de Finetti-type representation \cite{diaconis1980finite}, our proof method may also apply in this setting; We leave this question for future work.
 It is also worth pointing out that variance-free concentration bounds, such as Hoeffding's inequality from \cite{hoeffding1994probability}, have been used to prove generalization bounds in machine learning.
-For example, the proof of the generalization bound provided by Vapnik and Chervonenkjs \cite[Theorem 12.5]{devroye2013probabilistic} uses Hoeffding's inequality.
-Notably, Hoeffding's inequality from \cite{hoeffding1994probability} has also been used to prove the Glivenko-Cantelli Theorem \cite[Theorem 12.4]{devroye2013probabilistic} for uniform almost sure convergence of the empirical distribution function to the true one.

-We now provide a summary of both Hoeffding's inequality and de Finetti's Theorem; This is because (i) our results can recover Hoeffding's inequality under the assumption of independent samples, and (ii) our proof uses a measure-theoretic formulation of de Finetti's representation Theorem.
+For example, the proof of the generalization bound provided by Vapnik and Chervonenkis \cite[Theorem 12.5]{devroye2013probabilistic} uses Hoeffding's inequality.
+Notably, Hoeffding's inequality \cite{hoeffding1994probability} has also been used to prove the Glivenko-Cantelli Theorem \cite[Theorem 12.4]{devroye2013probabilistic} for uniform almost sure convergence of the empirical distribution function to the true one.
+In the next two sections, we provide a summary of both Hoeffding's inequality and of de Finetti's Theorem; This is because (i) our results can recover Hoeffding's inequality under the assumption of independent samples, and (ii) our proof uses Hoeffding's inequality and the measure-theoretic formulation of de Finetti's representation theorem.